 “I suppose it is tempting, if the only tool you have is a hammer, to treat everything as if it were a nail.” – Abraham Maslow

 The third area of interest is the Disorder domain which is represented as a ? in the diagram.
 This is the default domain for situations where we do not know what type of problem we are facing.
 In this domain, the solver of problems uses the tools they are most familiar with.
-In most organisations today, leaders default to industrial management styles and processes because that is what they are most familiar with.
-The effect of not understanding complexity, and as a result, not having the Complexity Belief, is that many leaders are using tools optimised for problems in the Complicated domain to solve problems in the Complex domain.
+In most organisations today, leaders default to industrial management styles and processes.
+This is likely because that is what they are most familiar with.
+Many leaders do not understand complexity and as a result, do not have the Complexity Belief.
+As a result, many leaders are using tools that have been optimised for problems in the Complicated domain to attempt to solve problems in the Complex domain.

 Enterprise agility is the result of using the right tools for the right problems.

-An example of using the wrong tool, i.e. a tool designed for the predictable nature of the Complicated domain for problems that are really in the Complex domain, is the yearly budget cycle.
+The yearly budget cycle is an example of using the wrong tool.
+A tool designed for the predictable nature of the Complicated domain for problems that are really in the Complex domain.

-Doing months of planning to reduce risk and secure funding for the next whole year doesn’t make sense when the problems you are solving are complex adaptive, because the plans are out of date extremely quickly, and this process actually increases the risk of failure significantly.
+Doing months of planning to reduce risk and secure funding for the next whole year doesn’t make sense when the problems you are solving are complex adaptive.
+This is because the plans are out of date extremely quickly.
+In fact, this process actually increases the risk of failure significantly.

-These are examples of optimisations for problems we are no longer solving.
+These are examples of optimisations for problems that we are no longer solving.

-Instead, agile teams are optimised around cross-functional teams comprising of ‘business people’ as well as different technology specialisms, so that all the skills that are needed are easy accessible.
+Instead, agile teams are optimised around cross-functional teams, comprising of ‘business people’ as well as different technology specialisms.
+This way, all the skills that are needed are easily accessible.
 This is an optimisation to reduce the time it takes to deliver and get feedback.
-A critical component of success when solving complex adaptive problems.
+It’s a critical component of success when solving complex adaptive problems.

 The people belief.